 - you drink too much alcohol

-Sleep apnea, a condition that causes you to stop breathing one or more times during sleep, is another cause of high blood pressure that’s often overlooked.
-According to Dr. Virend Somers of the National Sleep Foundation, when your breathing pauses, your oxygen levels fall and your blood vessels constrict.
+When your breathing is inadequate, your oxygen levels fall and your blood vessels constrict.
 This increases your blood pressure.
-When sleep apnea is persistent, this response may continue during the day when breathing is normal.
+When sleep apnea is persistent, this increased blood pressure may continue during the day when breathing is normal.
 Properly treating sleep apnea will help lower blood pressure.

-If you’re older than 65, you may be at risk for orthostatic hypotension, a condition in which your blood pressure drops when you move from sitting to standing.
-Endocrine problems, heart failure, or anemia may also cause the condition.
+If you’re older than 65, you may be at risk of orthostatic hypotension, a condition in which your blood pressure drops when you move from sitting to standing.
+Endocrine problems, neurological diseases, heart problems, heart failure, and anemia may also cause the condition.

 You may also be at risk for low blood pressure if you become dehydrated or take certain prescription drugs such as: